Check out our new cookbook

 To avoid this problem, you need to test out a few angles until you find the most flattering one.

 The best rule to follow is to shoot the food at a 90-degree angle or straight on.
 Avoid the ¾ angle because that’s the most unflattering one.

-Another good way to take photos is to take the picture from above the food, which is similar to taking flat lay photos.
+Another good way to take photos is to take the picture from above, which is similar to taking flat-lay photos.

 If you only take photos at a 45-degree angle, you might only capture some of the grill and meat.